 Although a single institution or organization must be the lead applicant, multi-agency and multi-county partnerships are allowable.
+Applicants interested in impacting multiple counties must submit application for each impacted region.
 Fiscal sponsors are allowable and must be disclosed during submission.